topliceanu/alexandrutopliceanu.ro/content/post/cache-replacement-problem.md

 The performance indicators of the cache are the speed of reads and writes, the extra memory used to store the data and the cache hit rate (number of hits / total number of requests).
-The cache hit rate is application specific.
-Readers are encouraged to try multiple cache implementations for their specific workload before deciding which variant to use.

-Inspired by [3][3], the accompanying implementation [2][2] contains benchmarks for all algorithms described above:
+Inspired by [3][3], the accompanying implementation [2][2] contains read/write benchmarks for all algorithms described above. _Listing 1_ contains a set of benchmark results.

 ```
 $ ./script/benchmark